Mahabharata: Historical references

 Several stories within the Mahābhārata took on separate identities of their own in Classical Sanskrit literature.
-For instance, Abhijñānaśākuntala by the renowned Sanskrit poet Kālidāsa (c.
+For instance, the Abhijnanashakuntala by the Sanskrit poet Kalidasa (c.
 400 CE), believed to have lived in the era of the Gupta dynasty, is based on a story that is the precursor to the Mahābhārata.
-Urubhaṅga, a Sanskrit play written by Bhāsa who is believed to have lived before Kālidāsa, is based on the slaying of Duryodhana by the splitting of his thighs by Bhīma.
+The Urubhanga, a Sanskrit play written by Bhasa who is believed to have lived before Kalidasa, is based on the slaying of Duryodhana by the splitting of his thighs by Bhima.

 The copper-plate inscription of the Maharaja Sharvanatha (533–534 CE) from Khoh (Satna District, Madhya Pradesh) describes the Mahābhārata as a "collection of 100,000 verses" (śata-sahasri saṃhitā).